 Once we are aware that Tolkien had the name Philip, chosen for his confirmation saint Philip Neri, this asymmetry makes better sense: the little right-hand spur is meant to indicate the foot of the P. If this reading of his monogram is correct, it could even be considered a sort of visual pun or homage to St. Philip, who placed such emphasis on humility and hiddenness and humour.11

 The monogram presents us, I would venture to suggest, with not four intertwined letters, but five—the five initials of a man who believed in the communion of saints, was raised by an Oratorian guardian, and had a special devotion to the apostle of joy: John Ronald Philip Reuel Tolkien.

-This article draws on material from Holly Ordway’s forthcoming book, Tolkien’s Faith: A Spiritual Biography (Word on Fire, 2023).
+This article was originally published on May 26, 2023 on Evangelization & Culture Online and draws on material from Holly Ordway’s book, Tolkien’s Faith: A Spiritual Biography (Word on Fire Academic, 2023).

 1 J.R.R.
 Tolkien, The Qenya Alphabet.
 Edited with introduction and commentary by Arden R. Smith.
 In Parma Eldalameron 20, 77.

 2 Humphrey Carpenter, J.R.R.
 Tolkien: A Biography, 36; Christina Scull and Wayne G. Hammond, The J.R.R.
 Tolkien Companion and Guide: Chronology, 10.

 3 George R.R.
 Martin, NPR interview, April 28, 2011.